 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-One concern relates to old-school ideas about dominance.
+One concern relates to old-school ideas about dominanceopens in a new tab.
 For many years, people were told that allowing your dogs on the bed with you would interfere with your attempts to dominate them, which was supposedly essential to having a well-trained dog.
-While shame about sleeping with dogs is far less common than it was a decade or two ago, a lot of people still fear being judged on the nighttime canine company they keep.
-Here are a few things to know about the effects dogs and sleep.
+The entire concept of dominance related to our dogs has been out of favor for many years in the canine world, and rightfully so.

 Should you let your dog sleep with you?

-The extra security of being close to their people also reduces the stress some dogs experience in response to noise, whether it’s simple car sounds or intense opens in a new tab.
+The extra security of being close to their people reduces the stress some dogs experience in response to noise, whether it’s simple car sounds or intense opens in a new tab.
 Similarly, many people feel more secure with their dog next to them.

 Problems when dogs share the bed: